Bỏ qua đến nội dung

 Go to Settings > Add-ons > Add-on Store > Manage add-on repositories.
 Add this repo: https://github.com/hacs/addons

 Next, refresh and type Get HACS.
-Click it to install as usual.
-After that you can continue from step 5 of the manual installation.
-There is no need to type commands.
-If you encounter errors, you can follow these manual steps.
+Click to install as usual.
+After that, you can continue from step 5 of the manual installation.
+There is no need to type the commands.
+If you encounter errors, you can follow the manual steps below.

 Manual installation

-Open the Visual Code interface of Home Assistant that you installed in the previous step, and run the HACS installation command:
+Open the Visual Code interface in Home Assistant that you installed in the previous step and run the HACS installation command:

 wget -O - https://get.hacs.xyz | bash -